 This seminar meets weekly, on Tuesdays from 10 AM to Noon, in the Tocqueville Room at Park 1 (513 N. Park).
 Visiting Scholars are encouraged to participate regularly in these sessions, and to complete assigned readings before each class.
 Assigned readings will be uploaded to Oncourse, except for a few books available at the IU Bookstore for purchase (and also available on reserve in the Workshop Library).
 The specific schedule of readings varies each year, but the general structure remains pretty much the same—for previous syllabi, see http://www.indiana.edu/~workshop/courses/Y673/pastsyllabi.php.
 For this semester’s version, particular emphasis will be placed on helping students and other participants to examine the extent to which either the IAD or SES frameworks might be useful for application to their own research interests.

 Students taking the course for credit are asked to participate actively in all seminar sessions, and to complete two types of assignments.
 First, each student is expected to write a short (2–3 page) memo to the instructor and other members of the class every other week reflecting on what they are currently reading, how they are progressing on their seminar paper, and related topics.
 The faithfulness and quality of the memos will be reflected in this part of the grade.
 Second, a final paper is required.
 Each student will be expected to select either a type of problem (such as that of providing a particular type of public good or common-pool resource) or a type of decision-making arrangement (such as that of a legislature, a market structure, a cooperative organization, or a common-property regime).
 The student will then undertake a micro-analysis of how combinations of rules, the structure of the goods and technology involved, and culture interact to affect the incentives facing individuals and resulting patterns of interactions adopted by individuals in one or a set of closely related situations.
 The student may focus more on an operational, a collective-choice or a constitutional-choice level, but the linkage among these levels should be addressed.
 This is an excellent opportunity to do a research design for a dissertation that applies institutional analysis to a particular problem.
 Or students may wish to do the first draft of a paper that eventually will be submitted for publication.
-All papers will be presented at the Miniconference on December 16 and 17, 2013.
+All papers will be presented at the Miniconference on December 16, 2013.

 Training scholars lies at the core of the Ostrom Workshop’s educational mission.
 The culmination of each Y673 seminar is a miniconference.
 Students and visiting scholars write papers to be presented before their colleagues, by another colleague.
 This unusual practice is a locally grown institution of the Ostrom Workshop, and we have found that this procedure ensures that the author receives quality comments and suggestions from several faculty members, fellow seminar participants, and other participants.